-The recommended R-Value for our Owen’s Corning AttiCat expanding blown in insulation is an R38.
+As a leading Phoenix attic insulation contractor our recommended R-Value for our Owen’s Corning AttiCat expanding blown in insulation is an R38.
 More isn’t always better when it comes to attic insulation in Arizona.
 Going over this value will not make enough of a difference to justify the cost.
 R30 or R38 is what you should aim to have in your attic to ensure your home is well insulated.

 Cellulose vs. Fiberglass Insulation